-12.4 CHILDREN MISSING EDUCATION
+12.4 CHILDREN WHO ARE ABSENT FROM EDUCATION/ MISSING EDUCATION

-A child going missing from education is a potential indicator of abuse or neglect.
-All staff should be aware that children going missing from education, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.
+A child being absent from school is a potential indicator of abuse or neglect.
+All staff should be aware that children who are absent from education, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.

-There are many circumstances where a child may become missing from education, but some children are particularly at risk.
+There are many circumstances where a child may be absent or become missing from education, but some children are particularly at risk.
 These include children who:

 - Are at risk of harm or neglect.

 - Are at risk from criminal/sexual exploitation.

 - Are at risk of forced marriage or FGM.

 - Come from Gypsy, Roma, or Traveller families.

 - Come from the families of service personnel.

 - Risk of travelling to conflict zones.

 - Go missing or run away from home or care.

 - Are supervised by the youth justice system.

 - Cease to attend a school.

+- have a mental health need and has an effect on school attendance and progress.

 - Come from new migrant families.

-Our attendance procedures are designed to ensure that a missing child is found and returned to effective supervision as soon as possible.
-If a child goes missing, we will follow our attendance policy and procedures, contact parents and inform the police.
-We will put a safety plan in place for children as identified as going missing or truant.
+Our attendance procedures are designed to ensure that a child being absent from school is found and returned to effective supervision as soon as possible.
+If a child goes missing, we will: make a first point of contact via the office.
+The leadership team will be informed.
+The pastoral worker will also make contact.
+In the event of no contact, school will contact the LA for support.